-It's not just the administrative tasks that your appraisal support staff can accomplish.
-Give your staff the responsibility of writing blog posts, creating viral content for your social media accounts, and scheduling the posting of all kinds of content to social media.
+It’s not just the administrative tasks that your appraisal support staff can accomplish.
+Give your staff the responsibility of writing blog posts, creating viral content for your social media accounts, and scheduling the posting of all kinds of content on social media.

 Social media marketing is time-consuming work.
 In this age of smartphones and powerful gadgets, you can’t afford to ignore the power of social media to help you generate leads.
 You can have your staff do listing and lead research to help you get to know your clients better, and give you insight into what they need from you.

 Make use of their skills and experience when you want to have a property looked at using Google Maps or Street View.
-You can find additional information about the area where the property is located by searching through forums, blogs and other websites.
+You can find additional information about the area where the property is located by searching through forums, blogs, and other websites.

 Your support staff can also help you with customer support.